Nabil-Chaouki/Power-Platfrom/README.md

 # Power Platform Learning Path

-This document outlines a structured learning path for mastering Microsoft Power Platform, starting with understanding its global value, followed by a detailed learning path for the PL-900 certification, and then diving into creating apps with Power Apps and automating processes with Power Automate.
+This document outlines a structured learning path for mastering Microsoft Power Platform, starting with understanding its global value, followed by a detailed learning path for the PL-900 certification, diving into creating apps with Power Apps, automating processes with Power Automate, and building websites with Power Pages.

 ## Understanding the Global Value of Power Platform